medic/cht-docs/content/en/apps/tutorials/application-tests.md

     });
 ```

-Similarly, after each test run, we assert that there are no errors in the console.
+After each test run, assert that there are no errors in the console.
 ```js
   afterEach(() => {
     expect(harness.consoleErrors).to.be.empty;